Oxidiot/AAMap/README.md

 # AAMap
-Live map and location tracker for Minecraft speedruns. contact oxidiot or machliah on discord for help
+Live map and location tracker for Minecraft speedruns

+Contact oxidiot or machliah on discord for help

 :3